search-openmobilesearch

 Agricultural Income up to ₹ 5,000

-Note: ITR-4 cannot be used by a person who:
+ITR-4 not applicable to a person who:

 (a) is a Director in a company